ShekarMania/re-refresh/README.md

 Step 4:
 Select the extracted folder.

-(If youre using incognito, enable it. i would recommend you to use normal window.)
+(If youre using incognito, enable the extension for the same.
+But i would recommend you to use normal window.)

-Thats it. now your error page should auto reload until it returns.
+Thats it. now your error page should auto reload until it returns the available slots.

 NOTE: It just auto refreshes the error page, instead of refreshing manually. please watch the screen continously and comply with all the other protocols.